 To turn off the overdrive off mode, push the O/D OFF switch again.
-The O{OFF}^{OD} indicator light will turn off.
+The opposite indicator light will turn off.

-Each time the engine is started, or when the selector lever is shifted to any position other than the D (Drive) position, the overdrive off mode will be automatically turned off.
+Each time the engine is started, or when the shift lever is shifted to any position other than the D (Drive) position, the overdrive off mode will be automatically turned off.

-Accelerator downshift

-- In D position -
+Accelerator downshift - In D position -